samuelmanzanera/ipfs-endpoint/README.md

 The API provide two endpoints

 - GET /ipfs/:hash => get the document stored on IPFS
+- GET /ipfs/keycode/:hash => get the document by an user friendly keycode
 - POST /ipfs => add a new document on IPFS
     - Required parameters:
         - file as form-data -> File to store on IPFS
         - rateLimit -> Rate limit to reach to have an access to the file
+        - keyCodeHash -> Specify an user-friendly hash to have access it lately

 ## Test